Center Home Page

 Bibliography Home Page

-Biographical Studies / Twentieth and Twenty-First Centuries
+Biographical Studies / Twentieth Century

 Alban, Donald H. Jr. "William Carey: A Profile in Journalism" (M. A. thesis, Regent University, 1995).